About arc42

 The building block view shows the static decomposition of the system into building blocks…

 5.1.
-Whitebox Overall System (Level 1)
+Whitebox overall system (Level 1)

 diagram